ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : The generalization of the physical network element definition.

 Hardware Component:
-: The generalization of the hardware components defined in {{IANA_HW_YANG}} (e.g., backplane, battery, container, cpu, chassis, fan, module, port, power supply, sensor, stack, and storage device components).
+: The generalization of the hardware components defined in {{IANA_HW_YANG}} (e.g., backplane, battery, container, central processing unit (CPU), chassis, fan, module, port, power supply, sensor, stack, and storage device components).
 : The list of hardware components can be extended in future versions of {{IANA_ENTITY_MIB}} (and, consequently, of ({{IANA_HW_YANG}}).

 Component: